He Shou Wu Explored: From Brain Health to Hair Growth and Beyond

 Getting restorative, deep sleep is an essential foundation to good health.

 Amazingly, he shou wu can help in this department, too.
-It may also have substantial enough benefits to support better sleep even in those with sleep disorders and insomnia as well.
+It may also have substantial enough benefits to support better sleep.
+It can aid those with sleep disorders and insomnia as well.

-One 2017 study explored the use of he shou wu as one of the most widely-prescribed herbs for sleep in China and Traditional Chinese Medicine.
+One 2017 study explored the use of he shou wu for sleep.
+It noted it is one of the most widely-prescribed herbs for sleep in China and Traditional Medicine.

-Another study in 2014 on he shou wu and sleep found that this also helped cases of insomnia and sleep disorders in people with anxiety and bi-polar disorder, too.
+Another study in 2014 on he shou wu and sleep explored its use for those with mental illness.
+Researchers found that it also helped cases of insomnia and sleep disorders in people with anxiety and bi-polar disorder, too.

 Surprisingly, he shou wu’s most ancient claim to fame may be that it helped enhance hair growth.

-In fact, an ancient Chinese figure was believed to have a thick head of hair all throughout his lifetime—even in his old age—thanks to the herb.
+One ancient figure was believed to have a thick head of hair all throughout his lifetime thanks to the herb.

 But what does research have to say?
 Quite a bit, it would seem.

-In a 2011 study, he shou wu extract increased both the size and number of hair follicles in test subjects with shaved hair patches compared to unshaved areas.
+In a 2011 study, he shou wu extract increased both the size and number of hair follicles in test subjects.

-In a 2013 study, it also increased the number of certain cells that contribute to better hair natural growth on the skin surface.
+In a 2013 study, it also increased the number of certain cells that contribute to better hair natural growth.
 It even did so better than over-the-counter hair growth promoters!

-One of he shou wu’s greatest assets, research shows this plant may protect against the deadliest chronic disease of all time: cancer.
+Research shows this plant may protect against the deadliest chronic disease of all time: cancer.
+It may be one of he shou wu’s greatest assets.